JAlcocerT/JAlcocerT/content/blog/eng-project-mechanism.md

 ## Conclusions

+Recently I also discovered about https://www.divergent3d.com/ which seems to be a very cool application of Mechanical Engineering!

-Its been very helpful to use [this](https://marketplace.visualstudio.com/items?itemName=Google.geminicodeassist):
+Its been very helpful to use [this gemini extension](https://marketplace.visualstudio.com/items?itemName=Google.geminicodeassist):

 ![Gemini Code Assistant](/blog_img/dev/GeminiCodeAssist.png)